refinedev/refine/documentation/docs/guides-and-concepts/components/buttons/edit.md

 ### `recordItemId`

-`recordItemId` is used to append the record id to the end of the path.
+`recordItemId` is used to append the record id to the end of the route path.

 ```tsx
 import { EditButton } from "@pankod/refine";